RaheemIqbal1/GettingCleaningData_Proj1/README.md

    The feature and activity label files are present under the working directory with the following directory structure.
 	.\UCI HAR Dataset

-2. It then merges the training and the test sets to create one final data set ‘xData’, with 10299 rows and 563 columns.
+2. It then merges the training and the test sets to create one final data set ï¿½xDataï¿½, with 10299 rows and 563 columns.

-3. It Checks and report any missing values (NA’s).
-It cleans up the Features names by removing characters such as ‘() -  ,’
+3. It Checks and report any missing values (NAï¿½s).
+It cleans up the Features names by removing characters such as ï¿½() -  ,ï¿½
    and take care of duplicate Feature names.
 See Table-1 for a list of duplicate Feature names.

 4. Extracts only the measurements on the mean and standard deviation for each measurement and create a new data set 'meanStdData'.